RafaelWO/space-love/README.md

 ### Art Pack
 The sprites (plus backgrounds, fonts and some sound effects) used in this game are from the art pack [Space Shooter Redux](https://opengameart.org/content/space-shooter-redux) by [Kenny](www.kenney.nl).

+Some UI elements are from the [UI Pack: RPG Expansion](https://www.kenney.nl/assets/ui-pack-rpg-expansion) by Kenny.

 ### Sounds
 The soundtracks are from Juhani Junkala and can be found [here](https://opengameart.org/content/5-chiptunes-action).